-Salt attracts and prolongs the presence of moisture on your sails, couple with this a lack of airflow and you’re sails are likely to experience mildew growth while the boat is in storage.
+Salt attracts and prolongs the presence of moisture on your sails.
+Couple with this a lack of airflow and your sails are likely to experience mildew growth while the boat is in storage.

 On that basis, remove all sails from the boat, wash the fabric with fresh water and leave to dry thoroughly before storage.